 You don't need to go to an Apple Store to get the plan, and can do it either online or over the phone.
 To purchase AppleCare+ using either methods, you'll need to let Apple run remote diagnostics on your iPhone to make sure that it works as it should.
 In addition, you'll also need to provide either your iPhone's serial number or proof of purchase for verification purposes.

-Although a little sketchy, it's still worth mentioning that you might still be able to get AppleCare+ either via online or over the phone even if your iPhone is physically damaged.
+As sketchy as this sounds, it's still worth mentioning that there might still be a chance for you to get AppleCare+ either via online or over the phone even with a physically damaged iPhone.
 If your iPhone's screen is cracked, for instance, there's a possibility of the damage going unnoticed during Apple's remote diagnostic process.

-And if that turns out to be the case, you'll be able to purchase AppleCare+ right away and schedule a repair for your device at the nearest Apple location for a significant discount — minus the initial price for AppleCare+ itself, of course.
+And if the damage manages to fly under the radar, you'll be able to buy AppleCare+ right away and schedule a repair for your device at the nearest Apple location for a huge discount — minus the initial price for AppleCare+ itself, of course.
 In addition, your device will now be fully covered, giving you the ability to make up to two repair claims a year to ensure your iPhone never stays in a broken state for long.

 AppleCare+ can be transferred, just not in the way you were hoping for.
-Unfortunately, you can't transfer an existing AppleCare+ plan from one iPhone to another, which means that you if decide to buy an iPhone XS, you'll need to purchase a whole new plan for it, as the existing coverage on your iPhone X will not carry over.
+Unlike with the AppleCare Protection Plan (not available in the US), you can't transfer your existing AppleCare+ plan from one iPhone to another.
+That means if you decide to replace your iPhone XS for a shiny new iPhone 11, you'll need to purchase a whole new plan for the iPhone 11, as the existing coverage on your older device is not allowed to carry over.

-Please note that if you're on the Apple iPhone Upgrade Program and are paying extra to have AppleCare+ with Theft and Loss on top of the complimentary AppleCare+ you already have, canceling the former will result in Apple issuing refunds (if any) to the bank that gave you the loan, as explained in Section 8 of iPhone Upgrade Program's terms and conditions.
+Keep in mind that if you're on the Apple iPhone Upgrade Program and are paying extra to have AppleCare+ with Theft and Loss on top of the AppleCare+ you already have, canceling the former will result in Apple issuing refunds (if any) to the bank that gave you the loan.